KalynaEnergy/minverter.org/_posts/2023-08-07-toggle-pin.md

 categories:
 ---

 Suppose we want to control something, with a microcontroller.
 We need to create some type of output.
-Microcontrollers are set up so that you can use their pins for general purpose I/O. Here's [code](https://gist.github.com/dridgway/c9108568d1858f7033dee75541bd6a14) which does that in the Arduino universe.
+Microcontrollers are set up so that you can use their pins for general purpose I/O. <!--more-->Here's [code](https://gist.github.com/dridgway/c9108568d1858f7033dee75541bd6a14) which does that in the Arduino universe.

 ```
 int togglePin = D9;